Schwesta Ewa

-Ewa Malanda (formerly Ewa Müller; born 16 July 1984), known under her stage name Schwesta Ewa, is a Polish rapper in the German music scene.
+Ewa Malanda (formerly Ewa Müller; born 16 July 1984), known under her stage name Schwesta Ewa, is a German rapper of Polish descent.

 Ewa's family was stranded in Germany while en route to the United States when she was a child.
 She rose to fame in Frankfurt, where she originally moved in order to work as a prostitute.
 While working, she met the rapper Xatar, who signed her to his record label, and her first album, Kurwa, reached number 11 on the German album chart.

 In November 2016, Ewa was arrested and later convicted of bodily harm, abuse of minors and tax violations in connection with the prostitution of five of her fans, some of whom were underage.
 She was released in February 2021.

 Early life

 Frankfurt red-light district.
 Ewa worked at Rotes Haus, seen on the left of this image.

 Ewa Müller was born 16 July 1984 in Koszalin, Poland, into a family of different religious beliefs.
 She is an atheist.
 Her father was arrested and imprisoned on the charge of murder while Ewa's mother was pregnant, and so Ewa spent the first three years of her life in hiding – her mother feared that the family of the victim would attack her in revenge.

 When Ewa was 3 years old, her mother left Poland and headed for West Berlin, with the aim of seeking asylum in the United States.
 Her mother was approved for a Green Card but was then convicted of theft.
 The Green Card was withdrawn, leaving the family stranded in Germany.
 Ewa grew up in a refugee home, and later a women's shelter, in Kiel, Schleswig-Holstein, at the time in West Germany.
 Her mother married a German man, and Ewa took her stepfather's surname, Müller.
 Ewa has two brothers born in Germany, who know that she worked as a prostitute.
 Ewa's mother does not know about her career, and she is no longer in contact with her father.

 At the age of 16, Ewa began working as a bartender at a bar in Kiel's red light district, while studying at a Realschule (the middle rank of high school in the German school system) to become an occupational therapist, but failed her final exam, which Ewa subsequently attributed to smoking cannabis.

 Ewa began sex work at the brothel in the back of the bar.
 She then moved to Bonn, and then on to Frankfurt's Bahnhofsviertel red light district.
 Her alias there was "Anja", for which she adopted a false Polish accent.
 There, she was able to earn €20,000–30,000 a month as a prostitute, but also became addicted to crack cocaine.
 Suffering under its effects, her looks deteriorated and her earnings began to decrease, until she was forced to give up cold turkey.